MarkC-Developer/apartment-planner/README.md

 # Apartment Planner — Tauri Desktop App

-A local-first spatial and process planning tool.
-Your data lives as `.json` files on your own filesystem — no cloud, no localStorage, no browser dependency.
+A spatial and process planning tool.
+Developed as an experiment of using Claude to convert a web application into a Tauri-based deployment.

 ## Installation
 **Installer**: Download latest installer from Releases on the sidebar: